sigpwny/sigpwny.github.io-jekyll/_events/fallctf_2022.md

 ]
 ---

-We are hosting a security CAPTURE THE FLAG competition to get students interested in Information Security!
+We are hosting a security CAPTURE THE FLAG competition to get students interested in cybersecurity and SIGPwny!
+Meet other SIGPwny members and get a head start on our internal CTF!

 There will be **food** and **prizes**!